-- Medical Malpractice: If a doctor prescribes unsafe medications or uses a defective medical device, they may be sued in a medical malpractice suit.
+- Medical Malpractice: If a doctor prescribes unsafe medications or uses a defective medical device, the injured party may sue the medical provider in a medical malpractice suit.

-- Trademark Law: Many dangerous consumer products are sold as knockoffs and violate trademark law as well as consumer protection laws.
+- Trademark Law: Many dangerous consumer products are sold as knockoffs and violate trademark law and consumer protection laws.